 Lenders have slightly different underwriting rules, and it’s not uncommon for borrowers to be rejected by one lender and accepted by another.
 Applying to multiple lenders at the same time can increase your chances of being approved and also help you lock down the best rate.
 This is called “rate shopping.”

 When you do this, the lenders are now making “hard inquiries'' on your credit as opposed to the “soft” ones from the pre-qualification stage.

 Hard inquiries can ding your credit score in some cases.
-However, FICO says that multiple hard inquiries around the same time (between 15 and 45 days, depending on the different version of your FICO Score) are treated as one hard inquiry.
-This allows you to shop without dinging your credit for each application.
+However, FICO says that multiple hard inquiries around the same time (between 15 and 45 days, depending on the different version of your FICO score) are treated as one hard inquiry.
+This allows you to shop without dinging your credit several times during the application process.